Marcelh1983/angular-document-viewer/README.md

 # ngx-doc-viewer

 This component uses google document viewer or the office365 viewer to show documents.
 Documents should be publicly available.
-So local files and blobs/ObjectUrls are not supported.
+So local files and blobs/ObjectUrls are only supported with mammoth viewer.

 <a href="https://angular-doc-viewer.firebaseapp.com/">View demo</a>